Teaching communication skills to middle school students should be a regular part of your life skills lesson plans.

 Communication works for those who work at it. ~John Powell

-Three Communication Skills Teens Should Learn
+3 Communication Skills for Teens

-How to enter and leave a conversation
+How to Enter and Leave a Conversation

 First, I had our kids take turns being the person trying to join the discussion.
 They quickly learned that entering a conversation can be awkward.

-The person trying to get into a conversation should wait patiently until they are noticed, instead of jumping right in.
-Those who are talking need to keep an eye out for others wanting to join them, and during an opening, invite them in and make introductions.
+I taught them that both parties have a role to play.
+Instead of jumping right in, the person trying to get into a conversation should wait patiently until those who are talking notice them.
+On the flip side, when you’re talking in a group, keep an eye out for others wanting to join in, and when there’s an opening, invite them in and make introductions.

 Armed with this new knowledge, the kids tried it again, finding greater success.

-How to make small talk and why it is important
+How to Make Small Talk and Why it is Important